cardillan/mindcode/SYNTAX-4-FUNCTIONS.markdown

 # Functions

 Mindcode allows you to call existing functions or create new ones.
-Functions are called by specifying a function name and placing parameters in parenthesis.
+Functions are called by specifying a function name and placing parameters in parentheses.
 The parenthesis must be used even if the function has no parameters.

 ```